 – by Laurel Long and Dial Books (Search and Find)

 Everyone knows this poem or song.
 We have 2 different versions of this book.
 One is a beautifully illustrated search and find.
-Each of the previous lines are hidden in the next illustration.
+Each of the previous lines is hidden in the next illustration.